l0latgithub/disaster_messages/README.md

     `python run.py

 ### Acknowledgement
-1. [Udacity](https://www.udacity.com/) for providing an amazing Data Science Nanodegree Program
+1. [Udacity](https://www.udacity.com/) for providing the framework
-2. [Figure Eight](https://www.figure-eight.com/) for providing the relevant dataset to train the model
+2. [Figure Eight](https://www.figure-eight.com/) for providing the dataset to train the model